aiden200/chess_ai/README.md

 Future Implementations
 ============
 - Have a faster running program.
 Possibly implementing multiprocessing to speed up the search or switch to a faster programming language like C.
-- Have a dictionary of openers to speed up the starting process and start the game off more effectively in playing.
+- ~~Have a dictionary of openers to speed up the starting process and start the game off more effectively in playing.~~
+- Tapered evaluation